Public Record Office Victoria holds regular networking events, forums and communities of practice for records management professionals.

 In 2012, Northern Victoria was subject to wide-spread flooding, leading to significant damage to archival collections housed in the region.
 Carolyn Olive will discuss how the 2012 flooding affected the Charlton Golden Grains Museum archives, and will provide a first-hand perspective of disaster recovery and salvaging of archival and records material.

-Carolyn Olive is the Secretary and Curator of the Charlton Golden Grains Museum for eight years.
+Carolyn Olive has been the Secretary and Curator of the Charlton Golden Grains Museum for over eight years.
 She was instrumental in the recovery and redevelopment of the museum after the January 2011 flood.

 Detlev Lueth: Blue Shield Australia – Advocating that your records are safeguarded against disasters